Italy is known for

-Mercato di Ballarò Spices, watermelons and giant swordfish under striped awnings down cobbled alleys: Palermo’s market recalls an African bazaar.
+Mercato di Ballarò Spices, watermelons and giant swordfish under striped awnings down cobbled alleys in Sicily: reminiscent of an African bazaar.

 La Pescheria A loud, wet, action-packed citadel of fresh fish, seafood and more in central Catania.

-Mercato di Porta Nolana Elbow your way past bellowing fishing folk, fragrant bakeries and bootleg CD stalls for a slice of Neapolitan street theatre.
+Mercato di Porta Nolana A slice of Neapolitan street theatre, with bellowing fishing folk, fragrant bakeries and bootleg CD stalls.

 Fiera Antiquaria di Arezzo Arezzo's monthly antiques fair is the region's most famous.

 Porta Palazzo Turin's outdoor food market is the continent's largest.

 Padua Europe's oldest covered market and a treasure trove of authentic, open-air markets scarcely changed since medieval times.